koryeone/koryeone/README.md

   <li>friends are free to hide/cuddle whatever :3 I dont like strangers getting too close to me though, I'll prob just move away if Im uncomfortable
   <li>I hide VERY freely. dont bother my friends ab being hidden by me youre just cementing your spot in my hidden list Thx
   <li>I basically only use the /j, /hj, and /lh tonetags, I dont <i>really</i> need any others myself but Im not against using them w me!
+  <li>I do not believe that touch <i>trigger</i> is real.
+I will not harass anyone that claims to have it, and I encourage people who use TT to use TD or DNT instead. <a href="https://techhenzy.com/pony-towns-touch-trigger-controversy/">read this for more detailed information</a>